 Thai food has been a moving beast of different ethnic and cultural influences for hundreds of years.
 Much of what we know as classic Thai food today has been heavily influenced by techniques or ingredients with their origins in countries like India, China or even Europe.

 Thai cuisine pre-1600s was based around things like shrimp paste, sea or river fish and lots of vegetables and aromatic herbs.
-The chilli, without which Thai cuisine seems unimaginable, actually came to the region from South America in the 17th Century, apparently by Portuguese missionaries.
+The chilli, without which Thai cuisine seems unimaginable, actually came to the region from South America in the 17th Century.
+We can, apparently, thank Portuguese missionaries for that.

-Nowadays Thai food has absorbed elements, techniques, ingredients and even whole dishes from Burma, Lao, Vietnam, and the West.
-And on the whole it is better and richer for it (although there is a few pretty dubious East-West items, which can be found at certain street stalls and 7-elevens).
-Thai food is still one of the world’s great cuisines, but even in Thailand you have to look harder to find the really good stuff these days.
+Nowadays Thai food has absorbed elements, techniques, ingredients and even whole dishes from Burma, Lao, Vietnam and the West.
+And on the whole it is better and richer for it.
+Having said that, you’ll still find a few pretty dubious East-West items at certain street stalls and supermarkets.
+Thai food is still one of the world’s great cuisines, but even in Thailand you have to look hard to find the really good stuff these days.

 The Thai community in the UK is relatively small too, and so Thais opening Thai restaurants have always had to open them to feed British palates.
-What went on menus (understandably) was the sweet, rich and crunchy stuff.
-But that’s changing, I think British people are getting a taste for Thai food like you find it in Thailand; everyone is now well travelled and people are much more knowledgeable.
-The UK is also a much more open place for new or unusual foods now.
-People want proper Indian, good Middle Eastern, actual Sichaun food, and real Thai.
+As such, a lot of what went on menus was the sweet, rich and crunchy stuff.
+This is, of course, understandable.
+What’s brilliant, though, is that this has changed over the news, and I think more and more British people are getting a taste for Thai food like you find it in Thailand.
+Everyone seems so much more well travelled and knowledgeable when it comes to food.
+We’re a lot more open-minded and mouthed than we used to be.

 Andy Oliver is head chef at som saa in east London.